mattvenn/aerial-photography/docs/lesson-plan.md

 * What are the essential parts of a computer?
 * How do we avoid repeating ourselves as programmers?
 * How much hydrogen do we need to lift the computer?
+* How can we create hydrogen in a clean way?
+* How did we power the computer?

 # Cleanup

 ## Get photos off the Pi.

 * Power down the Pi and use an SD reader to copy the photos onto the teacher's computer.
-* Delete the photos, otherwise the card will quickly run out of space.
+* Backup and delete the photos, otherwise the card will quickly run out of space.